 Reasonable grounds for appealing parking fines

-Before appealing any parking fine you should make sure you have grounds for your case, if you do decide to appeal because you believe that you should not pay the fine you should be aware that if you pay your fine within 14 days the price of the fine is halved but if you appeal this is likely to take over 14 days so you must be sure before you appeal or it could cost you money
+Before appealing any parking fine you should make sure you have grounds for your case.
+If you do decide to appeal because you believe that you should not pay the fine, you should be aware that if you pay your fine within 14 days the price of the fine is halved.
+However, if you appeal this is likely to take over 14 days, so you must be sure before you appeal or it could cost you money.

 You were not the owner of the car

 If you were not the owner of the car or if someone else was driving your car you will be able to appeal against the parking fine.
 However, you will need to provide all of the contact details for the new owner or the person that was driving your car.
 If your car was stolen you will need to provide a crime reference number when you appeal.

 If the signs we not visibly clear or something was covering the signs then you may have a case for an appeal.
 By law and for any fine to stand the council must provide signs on each road in areas where parking is restricted.
 However, the council do not need to put up multiple signs along the road – it is up to you to check for a sign or keep an eye out when you enter a road.

 If the parking is restricted on a single road, the council have to put up signs on every lamppost or if the lamposts are more the 60m apart they have to put in a signpost.
 If it is found that there were clear visible signs and your appeal is not genuine, then you will have probably gone over the 14 day period and will need to pay 50% more.
 So, before you lodge an appeal, you should go back and check the road where you parked if possible.

 The lines were broken or there was not a T at the end